Tim Macartney-Snape: Association with Jeremy Griffith and the World Transformation Movement

 Macartney-Snape is a founding director and patron of the World Transformation Movement (WTM), formerly known as the Foundation for Humanity's Adulthood (FHA), an organisation dedicated to understanding and ameliorating the human condition.
 In particular the World Transformation Movement supports the work of Australian biologist Jeremy Griffith.

 In 1987 the Australian Geographic Society, founded by businessman Dick Smith, arranged a function at which Macartney-Snape made a speech.
 Griffith attended the function and met with Macartney-Snape.
 Several months later they met again where Griffith discussed his ideas with Macartney-Snape and gave him a draft copy of his first book Free: The End of the Human Condition.
 Macartney-Snape said that the explanation given in the book for human nature "made total sense".
 Macartney-Snape subsequently became involved in the World Transformation Movement and in 1990 on Everest's summit filmed himself saying "It is time to climb the mountains of the mind".
 When Griffith published Beyond the Human Condition in 1991 it featured a foreword written by Macartney-Snape.

 In 2020 Macartney-Snape explained his interest in Griffith’s work, saying, “Mountains are an apt metaphor for the urge to explore and ultimately get to the bottom of the greatest riddle of all, why humans are the way we are—the only animal capable of great works of art and acts of selflessness, yet at the same time capable of wilfully committing the greatest atrocities.
 The answer does lie in us ‘climbing the mountains of our mind’—in healing our psychosis through compassionate understanding of how we ended up in this predicament.”

+In 2025 Macartney-Snape wrote that Griffith had answered what John Kenneth Galbraith referred to as "the search for a truly superior moral justification for selfishness."

 Defamation case

 In 1995 an Australian Broadcasting Corporation Four Corners program was broadcast and a feature article was published in The Sydney Morning Herald newspaper concerning Macartney-Snape, Griffith and the World Transformation Movement.
 In 2003 and 2005 respectively the publications were found by NSW Supreme Court juries to be defamatory of Macartney-Snape, Griffith and the World Transformation Movement.
 In 2008 Macartney-Snape was awarded almost $500,000 plus costs for the loss and damage caused by the broadcast, with the total payout expected to exceed $1 million.
 Macartney-Snape said "Thirteen years later the truth has caught up with the lie".
-In 2009 The Sydney Morning Herald published an apology for the harm caused by the article.
+In 2009 the Sydney Morning Herald published an apology for the harm caused by the article.